 SSH ( Secure Shell ) is widely used for remote login to Linux servers.
-When we login to a remote system using ssh, it prompts for password and then only allow us to login to server.
-Some times we need to configure applications or scripts (mostly shell script) to automate some tasks to do after ssh to remote system.
-But if we do not have configured key-based ssh, script will prompt for password on each run which we need to manually enter.
-To solve this problem, we have alternative to use public/private key concept.
-In which remote server allows other system to ssh on basis of key.
+When we log into a remote system using ssh, it prompts for the password and then only allow us to login to the server.
+Sometimes we need to configure applications or scripts (mostly shell script) to automate tasks to do after ssh to the remote system.
+But if we do not have configured key-based ssh, a script will prompt for password on each run which we need to manually enter.
+To solve this problem, we have an alternative to using public/private key concept.
+In which remote server allows other systems to ssh on basis of key.

-This article will help you to Setup SSH without password in Linux Systems suing ssh ( rsa/dsa ) key pair.
+This article will help you to Setup SSH Keys on Linux system.
+We can also say it password-less ssh in Linux Systems using an ssh key pair.

-Firstly you would required to generate a key pair (RSA or DSA), you can specify option rsa or dsa key using ‘t’ command line switch.
+Firstly you would require generating a key pair (RSA or DSA), you can specify option rsa or dsa key using ‘-t’ command line switch.
 If we do not pass -t parameter, it will create rsa key by default.

-The above command will create two files in ~/.ssh directory as followings.
+The above command will create two files in the ~/.ssh directory as followings.

 - ~/.ssh/id_rsa [private key]